IgnisPK/HR_PowerBI_Dashboard/README.md

 - Which roles have the highest average monthly income?
 - How do job involvement, satisfaction, work-life balance and performance compare across departments and job roles?
 - How long do employees usually stay in the company, in their role, and with the same manager?
-- What does the distribution of years since last promotion look like?
+- What does the data show about years since last promotion?

 ## Report pages